Novicell/novicell-frontend/README.md

 ## JS components

 ### Lazyload images
+Include the `novicell.lazyloadResponsive.js` for lazyloading images.
 You need to call images like this, and then the javascript will add querystrings for the [imageprocessor.web](http://imageprocessor.org/imageprocessor-web/) component.
-More ´filters`can be found on the [imageprocessor documentation](http://imageprocessor.org/imageprocessor-web/imageprocessingmodule/filter/).
+More `filters` and other settings can be found on the [imageprocessor documentation](http://imageprocessor.org/imageprocessor-web/imageprocessingmodule/filter/).

+#### To be done
+- [ ] novicell.js
+- [ ] novicell.visible.js
+- [ ] novicell.debounce.js
+- [ ] novicell.overlay.js
+- [ ] novicell.embed.js
+- [ ] novicell.cookieinfo.js

 ```html
 <figure vocab="http://schema.org/" typeof="ImageObject"